 The Team

-St Nicholas School has two onsite full time Speech and Language Therapists.
-Zara Rafique (Speech and Language Therapist) and Beth Gentry Hobson (Highly Specialist Speech and Language Therapist/SALT lead).
-Katy Bourne is our school based Speech and Language Therapy Assistant.
+St Nicholas School has a full time Speech and Language Therapist.
+Gentry Hobson (Highly Specialist Speech and Language Therapist/SALT lead).
+Katy Bourne, Olivia Murphy and Shermeen Ahmed are our school based Speech and Language Therapy Assistants.
 Croydon Health Services NHS Trust also provide Speech and Language Therapy to the school for years 4,5 and 6.
 They are currently attending 2 days per week.

 Beth Gentry-Hobson